iwsllc/iwsio-forms/demo/src/content/invalid-feedback.md

 # Invalid Feedback

-One major change with the older version `0.1.0` is the removal of the feedback JSX Element prop.
-Now, with `<FieldManager>` and the value is shares via context API, we can make error and value status available to all its children.

-Before, we passed a prop `validationMessageComponent={<InvalidFeedbackLabel />}` to give the component something to render when invalid.
-I found this doesn't always work well, especially when dealing with radio buttons (groups of inputs with shared error state), or other styling scenarios where we may want a different DOM location for the feedback.
+Using `<FieldManager>`, the value and error state is shared via context API.
+We can now more easily render error and value status.

-To do this now, you would follow this pattern with `useFieldManager()` hook to get the current `fieldErrors` state.
-Then place it wherever you want.
+To do this, you would use `useFieldManager()` to get the current `fieldErrors` state.
+Then render wherever you want.

 <div class="not-prose">